EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 We turn to the influence at issue in this case.
 Not every campaign contribution by a litigant or attorney creates a probability of bias that requires a judge's recusal, but this is an exceptional case.
-We conclude that there is a serious risk of actual bias --- based on objective and reasonable perceptions --- when a person with a personal stake in a particular case had a significant and disproportionate influence in placing the judge on the case by raising funds or directing the judge's election campaign when the case was pending or imminent.
+We conclude that there is a serious risk of actual bias---based on objective and reasonable perceptions---when a person with a personal stake in a particular case had a significant and disproportionate influence in placing the judge on the case by raising funds or directing the judge's election campaign when the case was pending or imminent.
 The